 After dedicating so much to acquiring your prized possessions, does it not make sense to protect them?
 Natalie and Lauren are established Santa Clara estate planning attorneys who know what makes a strong estate plan.
 They can help you quickly and efficiently draft a plan that works for you, allowing you to get back to your life faster with better peace of mind about the future.

-If you would like to speak with either Natalie or Lauren before committing to a working relationship, please contact us online or call (408) 413-1200 to schedule a consultation today.
+If you would like to speak with either Natalie or Lauren, please contact us online or call (408) 413-1200 to schedule a consultation today.

 Please send us your message today.

 Please do not include any confidential information in this form.
 This form sends information by non-encrypted email which is not secure.
 Submitting this form does not create an attorney-client relationship.
 Thank you.

 Gomez Edwards Law Group has represented clients in these San Francisco Bay Area cities: Atherton, Campbell, Los Altos, Mountain View, Los Gatos, Saratoga, Santa Clara, San Jose, Sunnyvale, Milpitas, Palo Alto and more.

 The law firm has also represented clients in: